OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **8.3 Promotional Offers:** From time to time, Skype may offer Paid-For Products for free for a trial period.
 Skype reserves the right to charge you for such Products (at the normal rate) in the event that Skype determines (in its reasonable discretion) that you are abusing the terms of the offer, including if you are using any service, proxy or other devices or anonymous IP address that prevents us from locating you.

 **8.4 Tax:** Skype may collect VAT or other indirect taxes at the appropriate rate (as per applicable tax rules).
 15% Luxembourg VAT generally applies if you are located in the EU and the Products are purchased and used in the EU.
 8% Swiss VAT applies if you are located in Switzerland.
 Other local taxes may apply in certain countries.
 When you purchase a voucher or pre-paid card, depending on the country, 15% Luxembourg VAT, local VAT or other taxes may apply and may be deducted from the value of the voucher or prepaid card upon redemption.
-You explicitly waive any right to VAT reimbursement from Skype if the amount of VAT ultimately payable by the latter to the tax authorities would for any reason be lower than the amount of VAT collected from you at the time of purchase.
+You explicitly waive any right to VAT reimbursement from Skype if the amount of VAT ultimately payable by the latter to the tax authorities would for any reason be lower than the amount of VAT collected from you.
 The territories in the EU set out below are outside the scope of EU VAT under Council Directive 2006/112/EC on the common system of VAT, as amended.
 The Skype Website does not enable users in such territories to take advantage of this VAT exemption and we therefore do not provide the Products in such territories: Mount Athos, Canary Islands, French Overseas Departments, Aland Islands, Channel Islands, Heligoland Island, Büsingen / Buesingen Territory, Ceuta, Melilla, Livigno, Campione d'Italia and Italian Waters of Lake Lugano.

 **8.5 Third-Party Charges:** Using the Software on mobile applications will use some of the data allowance available on the data package to which you have subscribed with your mobile network operator.
 Out-of-country usage may lead to significantly higher costs than regular usage, and you are solely responsible for keeping yourself informed and paying for possible roaming and other applicable charges levied by your mobile network operator.